Chaitidis/Microprocessors-and_Peripherals/README.md

 ## Description
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this lab we are asked to implement a routine in assembly of an ARM microcontroller using the Keil tools.
 Programming in assembly involves generating the hash of an alphanumeric.
 To implement this we also had to create a program in C and then we call the subroutines to compute the hash, which are written in assembly.
 The result is displayed via UART using the appropriate function.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The implementation of the requests is done using 3 Script Assembly and 1 Script C, each for the implementation of one request of the task.
-This results in the following:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The implementation of the requests is done using 3 Assembly Scripts and 1 C Script, each for the implementation of one request of the task.
+The results are in the following:
 * factorial.s
 * ascii_conversion.s
 * number_single.s